kirmar/delaysay/README.md

 ## Create customer master key (CMK)

-In your KMS console, create a new key.
+In your KMS console, create a new key:

 - For the key type, select **"Symmetric"**
 - For the key material origin, select **"KMS"**
 - For the alias, type in the value of $DELAYSAY_KMS_MASTER_KEY_ALIAS